 - 1 pinch ground cumin

-Add the date, salt, cumin and lime juice to a shaker.
-Let sit for 5 minutes, then muddle well so the date is pulverized.
+Add the lime juice, date, salt and cumin to a shaker.
+Let sit for 5 minutes, then muddle until the date is pulverized.

-Add ice and shake until chilled, then pour the contents of the shaker into a tall glass.
+Add ice and shake until well-chilled, then pour unstrained into a tall glass.